heliopython/heliopy/doc/source/configuring.rst

    from heliopy.util import config print(config.get_config_file())

-This will print the location of the configuration file that heliopy is reading in.
+This will print the location of the configuration file that HelioPy is reading in.